What Continent Is Dubai In

 The United Arab Emirates (UAE): A Federation of Emirates

 Dubai is one of seven emirates that constitute the United Arab Emirates (UAE), a federation established in 1971.
 These emirates, each with its own unique history and character, include Abu Dhabi, Ajman, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.
-While Dubai is arguably the most internationally recognized, it's crucial to remember it's part of a larger political and geographical entity.
+Even so, while Dubai is arguably the most internationally recognized, it's crucial to remember it's part of a larger political and geographical entity.
 The UAE, like Dubai itself, is situated entirely within Western Asia, emphasizing its firm Asian geographical identity.
 The collective geography of the UAE is as diverse as its individual emirates, ranging from coastal plains and deserts to mountainous regions.

 Western Asia: A Subregion of Asia